Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Introduction

-For the control of systems like~\cref{eq:gen-affine-system}, methods like backstepping~\cite{Kok92}, feedback linearization~\cite[Chap.~5.3]{Son98} and sliding mode control~\cite{Dod15} require structural assumptions whereas general approaches based on the Hamilton-Jacobi-Bellman (HJB) equations are only feasible for very moderate system sizes; see, e.g.,~\cite{BreKP19}.
-The commonly employed state-dependent Riccati equation (SDRE) approximation to the HJB (see, e.g.,~\cite{Cim12} for a survey) lifts a significant portion of the computational complexity.
-Nonetheless, this approach became available for large-scale systems only in recently due to further simplifications; see~\cite{BenH18} for a linear update scheme and~\cite{AllKS23} for approximations through series expansions.
+For the controller design for systems of the form~\cref{eq:gen-affine-system}, methods like backstepping~\cite{Kok92}, feedback linearization~\cite[Chap.~5.3]{Son98}, and sliding mode control~\cite{Dod15} require structural assumptions, whereas general approaches based on the Hamilton-Jacobi-Bellman (HJB) equations are only feasible for very moderate system sizes or in combination with model reduction; see, e.g.,~\cite{BreKP19} for polynomial expansions,~\cite{DolKK21} for tensorized approximations, or~\cite{AllS20} for an approach that addresses general PDEs based on first reducing the state-space dimension through, e.g., POD.
+Other efforts try to approximate the solution of the HJB equations by deep neural networks; see~\cite{DarLM20}.
+The commonly employed state-dependent Riccati equation (SDRE) approximation to the HJB equations (see, e.g.,~\cite{Cim12} for a survey) lifts a significant portion of the computational complexity.
+Nonetheless, this approach became available for large-scale systems only recently due to further simplifications; see~\cite{BenH18} for a linear update scheme and~\cite{AllKS23} for approximations through series expansions for systems of a certain parametric structure.
+These structural assumptions have been lifted in our previous work (see~\cite{morHeiW23}) so that, with the help of model reduction, now a large class of nonlinear control systems can be treated with series expansions of the SDRE.